 - Recovery in cross-border M&A

 The borders may soon reopen, but that might not be necessary to close cross-border M&A deals.
-As we have seen virtual data rooms in action, we’ve realized that there is no need to physically meet to close a deal.
+As we have seen M&A data rooms in action, we’ve realized that there is no need to physically meet to close a deal.
 Large international transactions can happen without the need to travel for on-site interactions, and virtual data rooms have played an invaluable role in these processes.

 - Low capital cost